A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

-In this section, we review some examples of using BDL for topic models.
-These models combine the merits of PGM (which naturally incorporates the probabilistic relationships among variables) and NN (which learns deep representations efficiently), leading to significant performance boost.
+To demonstrate how BDL can also be applied to unsupervised learning, we review some examples of BDL-based topic models in this section.
+These models combine the merits of PGM (which naturally incorporates the probabilistic relations among variables) and NN (which learns deep representations efficiently), leading to significant performance boost.
+In the case of unsupervised learning, the `task' for a task-specific component is to describe/characterize the conditional dependencies in the BDL model, thereby improving its interpretability and genearalizability.
+This is different from the supervised learning setting where the `task' is simply to `match the target'.